benbrastmckie/ModalHistory/README.md

 > In class presentations differ from the presentation of a final project for the _formal track_.

 The presentations in class may consist of leading a discussion about a particular topic or paper or presenting the outline of a formal result of general significance in an accessible way.
+You are invited to prepare a handout or problem set as you see fit.

-I have begun to gather papers for two potential topics to present in [week 1](1_modal_logic/01_week/01_week.md).
+I have gathered papers for various topics to present on in [week 1](1_modal_logic/01_week/01_week.md).
-Presenters for each week will also be responsible for contributing to the class notes for that week.
+Presenters for each week will be asked to contribute their handout to the class notes for that week.

 ### Final Projects